Unveiling CSRD – its ripple effect on transport and logistics

 Focus area climate change: A closer look

-The CSRD reporting standards annex contains detailed information on reporting requirements for each topical section.
-Since the climate change section concerns the majority of companies and relates to our expertise the most, this is the section we focus on in this article.
+CSRD reporting standards annex contains detailed information on reporting requirements for each topical section.
+Climate change is one of these sections and concerns the majority of companies.

 The principal goal of the climate change section is to disclose: